AthenaDecisionSystems/athena-owl-core/docs/index.md

 The main demonstration illustrates the values of this framework to help Enterprises getting better AI solution

 [![alt text](https://img.youtube.com/vi/fGEU_obHM5M/0.jpg)](https://www.youtube.com/watch?v=fGEU_obHM5M)

+The [PowerPoint deck](https://github.com/AthenaDecisionSystems/athena-owl-core/blob/main/docs/assets/athena-shorter%202024-05-14.pptx) presents the solution and the approach.

 ## What is in this documentation?